 Two weeks in Ecuador - Andes, Amazon & Galapagos.

-$4095 includes international air, hotels, tours, transportation and so much more!!!!
+$(price to be determined) includes international air, hotels, tours, transportation and so much more!!!!

 This two week odyssey thought Ecuador will be amazing.
 We'll start in the Andes with Volcanoes, hot springs & waterfalls, spend two nights in a luxury lodge in the Amazon rainforest and cap it off with five days in the Galapagos Islands.
 Wow!

 The country of Ecuador is one of the most bio-diverse places in the world.
 Between Mountains, jungles and Islands we'll get to see a rich array of flora and fauna that most people only dream about.

 WHAT'S INCLUDED: The 14 day package includes international flights from JFK to Quito with a short layover in Panama, all air taxes and fuel surcharges, all transfers and transportation in Ecuador (except domestic flights), three nights in the historic Spanish colonial area of Quito, two nights in the Casa del Suizo lodge in the Amazon rainforest, high quality lodgings (see itinerary) in Otavalo, Papallacta and Banos, five nights on various islands in the Galapagos chain, all snorkeling, boating and other activities mentioned in the itinerary, breakfasts daily, 8 lunches, 2 dinners, English speaking guides and a pre departure meeting and orientation before we go.

 WHAT'S NOT INCLUDED: The domestic flight between Quito and the Galapagos Islands. $288 + taxes at the time of this writing.
 (As soon as deposits are in the domestic flights will be secured).
 Entrance fees and transit control card to the Galapagos National Park ($100 + $20) to be paid individually upon arrival.
 All meals and beverages not noted.